 When ideas have sex

 Sharing and spreading knowledge leads to new and bigger ideas.
+Leverage ideas to build on them and make something even greater.
 ATELIER V sees it as its task to actively contribute to developments in the discipline of environmental consultancy and to share its enthusiasm, knowledge and expertise.
 ATELIER V is constantly developing its own know-how and knowledge within the profession.
-To this end, we take and support various initiatives.
+To this end, we take on and support various initiatives.
 Be a seed of consciousness and create value from ideas.

 “The meeting of two personalities is like the contact of two chemical substances: